2024–25 Taoyuan Taiwan Beer Leopards season: Draft

-On July 12, 2023, the Leopards' 2024 first-round draft pick and Huang Tsung-Han were traded to Taipei Taishin basketball team in exchange for 2023 first-round 2nd draft pick.
+On July 12, 2023, the Leopards' 2024 first-round pick and Huang Tsung-Han were traded to Taipei Taishin basketball team in exchange for 2023 first-round 2nd pick.

-On July 20, 2024, the Leopards acquired Yang Shen-Yen and 2024 first-round draft pick from Formosa Dreamers in exchange for cash considerations.
+On July 20, 2024, the Leopards acquired Yang Shen-Yen and 2024 first-round pick from Formosa Dreamers in exchange for cash considerations.

 Summer League

 Lin Meng-Hsueh and Chen Chun-Han joined to the team in these summer league games.